ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
 * Rare instance has been recorded where P1 uses a rocket but the rocket never takes off (state issue?)
 * Worm Enemies and AlienShips will only target P1
-* Checkpoint Bonus (Rings, Bubble, Lives) are always 10 rings if P2 activates checkpoint
+* Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint

 ## Bonus Roadmap
 * Static weapon swaps for Metal Androids
 * Optional BlackKnight style melee replacement
 * Both players required to reach GoalRing for stage complete
 * Physics Rewrite for GUNMech Jumpers [DONE]
+* WeaponsTargeting & HomingAttack Other Player Enable/Disable

 ## Dev
 * dreamsyntax